 MRT: Metabolic Resistance Training

-Almost ten years ago I got to get to know renown strength coach, Robert Dos Remedios (and his MRT program with us HERE).
+Almost ten years ago I got to get to know renown strength coach, Robert Dos Remedios (and his MRT program with us HERE and don’t miss our buy one get one FREE DVRT workout program sale).
 Over the years, “Coach Dos”, has really helped me re-think some BIG ideas.
 One of the biggest is what he calls MRT or Metabolic Resistance Training.
 Coach Dos knew what I had learned which was strength and conditioning can make for a powerful combination.
 Working with SO many athletes (including professional and Olympic) over the past 30 years, Coach Dos knows optimizing time is crucial and strength training can combine both elements.
 The obvious answer became using circuit and HIIT training (high intensity interval training).

 What Coach Dos saw was a problem with both.
 Typically in both circuit and HIIT workouts people didn’t build any strength.
 In the case of circuit training, people chose a lot of reps of 10+ and the exercises didn’t create a big stimulus to the body.
 When it came to HIIT, he saw how people didn’t pay attention to the science of HIIT and often forgot the intensity part!